Key Takeaways

 Anne Druschitz- Corporate Research Chef

 Nostalgia is an amazing tool for innovation as it’s incredibly layered in what it can accomplish.
-In one fell swoop, you can hit on the reminiscent, new and exciting, all while possibly bringing new consumers into the fold and reestablishing with others that you are a brand to trust.
+In one fell swoop, you can hit on the reminiscent, new and exciting.
+Additionally, you can possibly bring new consumers into the fold and reestablish with others that you are a brand to trust.

-With the advancements in technology, ingredients and formulations from the time of the original product’s run, developers can create comeback products and flavours that are not only exact replicas but also reformulations and reimagined versions to better resonate with current consumers.
+With the advancements in technology, ingredients and formulations from the time of the original product’s run, developers can create comeback products and flavours that are not only exact replicas but also reformulations and reimagined versions.
+This lets them better resonate with current consumers.

 Whether you’re working on healthier plant-based versions of classic treats, more modern “newstalgia” refreshes, or simply sticking to the original down to the packaging, it’s the flavour profile that is key.

 That can often be easier said than done.
-Although advancements in the industry can present clear advantages for your nostalgic innovations, changes in regulations, ingredient availability, and consumer taste preferences may present roadblocks to achieving the authentic flavour your product requires for success.
+Although advancements in the industry can present clear advantages for your nostalgic innovations, changes in regulations, ingredient availability, and consumer taste preferences may present roadblocks.
+These issues can prevent you from achieving the authentic flavour your product requires for success.

 “For me, it’s the Dreamsicle Shake from a hot dog place in Chicago called Boz’s.
 They used to be ALL over the Chicagoland area, but now only a handful are left.
 I don’t think they offer that shake anymore, but I loved it, and the flavor just reminded me of my teen years in the summer going to my driver’s education class as it was right next door.”